zmartsoledu/ubuntu_configure/post_install/README.md

 1. `1_a_user_psswd_mods.sh`
    - Enforce `/bin/sh -> bash`, set timezone, and configure the real admin user.
-   - Change hostname (default `zmart-u24`) and replace the default LUKS passphrase (`zmart-default-luks`).
+   - Auto-detects the primary sudoer (first UID ≥ 1000) and the active hostname, only falling back to `post_install/defaults.env` for the stored LUKS passphrase so you no longer have to babysit duplicate `DEFAULT_*` values.
-   - Optionally remove the bootstrap `zmartadmin` account and launch `luks_autounlock.sh` for USB/YubiKey unlock.
+   - Lets you create or reuse a sudoer, immediately reset that account’s password, rename the host, rotate the LUKS passphrase, optionally remove the bootstrap account (deleting it outright when possible or dropping a helper script in the new admin’s home if not), and launch `luks_autounlock.sh` for USB/YubiKey unlock.
 2. *(After reboot, log in as the new admin and run `~/first_boot.sh` if it was generated.)*
 3. `1_b_upgrade_after_first_boot.sh`
    - Full system upgrade + firmware refresh.
-4. `1_c_server_extras.sh`
+4. `1_c_snap_cleanup.sh`
-   - Installs foundational tooling: build-essential, libvirt/KVM, Docker (with compose plugin), Azure/Vagrant helpers, CLI utilities, etc.
+   - Stops every snapd unit/socket, backs up `snap list`, purges each snap (core snaps included), removes snapd/flatpak packages, pins them at `Pin-Priority: -1`, cleans all snap/flatpak directories, deletes the PATH hook, and reloads systemd units so nothing snap-related lingers.
+5. `1_d_server_extras.sh`
+   - Installs foundational tooling plus GitHub Copilot CLI (`copilot`) and the baseline Wi-Fi/Bluetooth stack (wireless-tools, firmware, bluez) so every server starts with networking hardware ready.

 ## Stage 2 – Graphics preparation